brendanlong/prince-of-the-dark-kingdom/src/book-2/chapter-18.md

 surrounding the New Year.
-There were bon fires, Song Nights, Great Hunts (during which Sirius had killed the Baluvian bear), Athena and Greyback had their third son together (and he looked more like his mother thank Rhiannon), and end of the year maintenance they somehow managed to turn into a competition and game (trying to thatch a roof while avoiding tar being thrown at you was apparently a sporting event).
+There were bon fires, Song Nights, Great Hunts (during which Sirius had killed the Baluvian bear), Athena and Greyback had their third son together (and he looked more like his mother thank Rhiannon[^38-1]), and end of the year maintenance they somehow managed to turn into a competition and game (trying to thatch a roof while avoiding tar being thrown at you was apparently a sporting event).
 Harry found himself laughing at Sirius' descriptions and longing to be there with them to see it all.
-It all sounded very coarse and even a bit brutal, but there was a warmth and comradery

-in the undertones.
+It all sounded very coarse and even a bit brutal, but there was a warmth and comradery in the undertones.

 Feeling the beginning of melancholy set in, he quickly roused himself to do what he had been intending to do in the first place.
 He explored the